NIAENGD/ReimagineDoomscrolling/README.md

 your prompts to whatever model is active.
 Before starting, ensure you are logged into both sites.
 The popup checks for cookies and refuses to run if either account is missing.
 Once processing completes the extension automatically closes the hidden YouTube and ChatGPT tabs.

+## Development status

+This project remains experimental and many features are incomplete.
+Planned work includes:

+- A richer reader interface for processed articles
+- Persisting results across sessions
+- More configuration around Whisper models and languages

+See [TODO.md](TODO.md) for additional notes.